gravwell/ocsf-translation-tools/README.md

 sudo docker cp <ContainerID>:/app/o365_ocsf.json
 ```

 Now the o365_ocsf.json file is ready to be uploaded into Gravwell or another SIEM for analysis.
-Note that all of fields to be queried are now specified by the File Hosting Activity OCSF class.
+Note that all fields to be queried are now specified by the File Hosting Activity OCSF class.

 ## Updating this project
 The dockerfile for this project first copies the .jar files from the ocsf-cli, ocsf-parers, ocsf-schema, ocsf-translator and ocsf-utils folders.
 In the ocsf-cli.sh script, allof these .jars are added to the Java classpath, allowing the ocsf-cli to be invoked.